Giant and Titan

 With a health value of 150 and 16 defense, Giants have the lowest health for a level 7 creature (along with the Bone Dragon and Firebird), and are also boasting the second lowest defense value of a level 7 unit, the Bone Dragon's being lower by 1.
 On the other hand, Titans have the highest health for a level 7 unit that is not neutral, its value being 300, only matched by the Black Dragon's and the Ancient Behemoth's in Restoration of Erathia (and Haspid's in Horn of the Abyss).
 However, Titans have 1 less defense than the Black Dragon, but 5 more than the Ancient Behemoth (also 4 more than Haspid from Horn of the Abyss).
-Their upgrade's health and defense bonus is also the highest and respectively the third highest in the game, being a bonus of +8 defense from the base creature and double the health.
+Their upgrade's health and defense bonuses are also respectively the highest and the third highest in the game, being a bonus of +8 defense from the base creature and double the health.

 Giants and Titans have the highest max and overall (together with the Angels and Archangels) damage of a town affiliated creature, even higher than a Black Dragon's or Gold Dragon's.
 However, they have 1 less attack than the Black Dragon and 6 less than the most powerful town creature, the Archangel.
 Still, the difference between the Black Dragon's and the Titan's attack stat is minimal, and the later won't always be retaliated against when attacking, since they primarily use a ranged attack.
 And even then, the Titans have no-melee penalty.
 Titans also deal 150% damage against Black Dragons (but not against Red Dragons, and Giants don't hate anyone).

 Efficiency and cost